 Diving For Lobsters in San Diego

-When freediving or scuba diving, you may possess spearfishing equipment, but it may not be used to aid in taking lobsters.
-Only your hands can be used.
-Divers may come up to the surface to measure, but no measurements are allowed out of the water, onshore.
+When freediving or scuba diving, you may possess spearfishing equipment, but you may not use it to aid in taking lobsters.
+You can use only your hands.
+Divers may come up to the surface to measure, but no measurements are allowed outside the water onshore.

 Lobster Diving Tips–